Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 Contract simplicity: the contract specifies monthly acceptance of the work volume based on the provided breakdown.

-A simpler contract means faster approval and signing, while the document protects the contractor and the client equally.
+A simpler contract means faster approval and signing, while the document protects both the contractor and the client equally.

 The client is fully involved and controls every stage.